HamoCorp/OVR-Dancers-Tool/README.md

+# not finished work in progress

 <img width="100" height="100" alt="logofull size" src="https://github.com/user-attachments/assets/e432d39d-3f82-4f99-b15b-8adb36a840a4" />

 # OVR-Dancers-Tool
-A tool for dancers, VR bboys and bgirls can quickly switch between hand trackers as controller for things like **handstands** without cooking your controller.
+A tool for dancers, VR bboys and bgirls can quickly switch between use trackers to override controllers or finger tracking for things like **handstands** without cooking your controller.
 This is a quicker alternative to [Openvr-Input-Emulator](https://github.com/matzman666/OpenVR-InputEmulator), specifically for dancers to **override** hand tracker position and add **bindings** to quickly switch between them.